Natural Resources

 State 1 to 2

-Continuous Heavy Grazing without adequate recovery periods will cause this plant community to lose a significant proportion of tall warm season grass species and cross a threshold to a Blue Grama/Kentucky Bluegrass/Ragweed plant community.
-Once this occurs it will require considerable time (more than 40 years) and expense to return this site to a more productive plant community.
+Continuous heavy grazing without adequate recovery periods will cause the Reference State to lose a significant proportion of warm-season tallgrass species and cross a threshold to a Native/Invaded Grass State.
+Once this occurs it will require more than 40 years and considerable expense to return this site to a more productive plant community.
 Water infiltration and other hydrologic functions will be reduced due to the root matting presence of sod-forming grasses.

 Transition T1B